• Skip to main content

 A bag of cranberries, an orange, apple, pecans, and lemon on a cutting board.

-1. Add the cranberries, sugar, and one cup of water to a medium-sized saucepan set over medium heat.
+1. Combine the base.
+Add cranberries, sugar, and one cup of water to a medium saucepan over medium heat.

 Pouring cranberries into a saucepan.

-1. When the mixture starts to boil, turn the heat down to low and cook for about 15 minutes, stirring frequently.
+1. Simmer.
+When the mixture boils, reduce the heat to low and cook for 10-15 minutes, stirring often, until most berries burst and the sauce thickens slightly.

 Cranberry sauce cooking in a saucepan.